 - In the case of Publication, whether a customer will have the option to cancel its domain name registration prior to and in lieu of Publication

 The WG also discussed whether the current registrar accreditation and de-accreditation model might be applicable as a framework for P/P service providers.
-The WG agreed that there are some significant distinctions between the registrar model and P/P services, e.g. cancellation/transfer of a domain name is not the same as cancellation/transfer of a P/P service, and domain name transfers are governed by the IRTP (an ICANN Consensus Policy).
+The WG agreed that there are some significant distinctions between the registrar model and P/P services, e.g., cancellation/transfer of a domain name is not the same as cancellation/transfer of a P/P service, and domain name transfers are governed by the IRTP (an ICANN Consensus Policy).
 However, there are also many similarities.

 The WG has preliminarily concluded that the registrar model with its multiple steps, governed by the RAA, may not be entirely appropriate for P/P services; however, it is a useful starting point from which relevant portions may be adapted to apply to P/P service providers.